RFK Jr. Says There is an 'autism Epidemic'. Is It True? | 🔬 LatestLY

 What causes autism?

 As described in medical texts, autism spectrum disorder arises from alterations in the brain's development during early life.
-Research has shown that in people with autism, the range of changes in how the brain functions can be wide.
+Research has shown that in people with autism, there can be a wide range of changes in how the brain functions.

 Scientists are "very sure there is a genetic basis," said Bird.
 Around 80% of autism cases can be linked to inherited gene mutations.